raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 - When they finish a letter: Display the letter
 - When they finish a word: Display a space character

 I am going to provide some code to make this easier.
 This code will allow you to take a string of dots and dashes and look up the corresponding letter of the alphabet.
-Enter the following command to download this file:
+Enter the following command to download this code:

 `wget https://raw.githubusercontent.com/raspberrypilearning/morse-code/master/morse_lookup.py --no-check-certificate`